anuragdutt36/facebook-login-page/README.md

 ## Introduction

-The Facebook Clone Page project is a responsive website that closely resembles the design of the Facebook homepage.
+The Facebook Login Clone Page project is a responsive website that closely resembles the design of the Facebook homepage.
 It utilizes HTML for structure, CSS for styling, Tailwind CSS for responsive layouts and utility classes, and Favicon for icons.
 The clone showcases the main sections and features present on the original Facebook homepage.

 ## Technologies Used